bugdormary1/ftp-user-manual/README.md

 ## Introducton

-This manual is to teach or demonstrate how to login, transfer, and test FTP accounts with a library called COXYLIB.
+This manual is to teach or demonstrate how to login into ftp accounts and upload coxylib library files for testing how to mint tokens in Cardano smart contracts,specifically with HELIOS smart contract in coxygen global.

 ## About FTP